vishalsharma059/Quick-Commerce/README.md

 # 🙋‍♂️ About Me
 Hi!
 I’m Vishal Sharma, a full-stack MERN developer passionate about building real-world platforms with strong UI/UX and secure backend architecture.
-I'd like to share the my IntelliConnect project that I've developed.
+I'd like to share the my Quick Commerce project that I've developed.

 If you use this project or get inspired by it, ⭐ please consider giving it a star on GitHub! or a simple mention – it truly helps and is appreciated! 🙏